-Ice which is clear and uncontaminated should not be assumed to have originated from aviation activity.
-Indeed there have been many reports of falling chunks of ice which date back to before the existence of aircraft.
-Research into the phenomena is ongoing by scientists all over the world but has so far been inconclusive.
+Falling ice which is clear and uncontaminated may not have originated from aviation activity.
+Indeed there have been reports of falling chunks of ice which date back to before the existence of aircraft.
+Research into the phenomena is ongoing by scientists across the world but is controversial.

-Research into large falling ice began in January 2000 in Spain where unexplained chunks of ice weighing several kgs fell over the country during a 10 day period.
+Research into large falling ice in Spain began in January 2000 after unexplained chunks of ice weighing several kilogrammes fell over the country during a 10 day period.
 The event was unusual in that the skies were reported as cloudless during that time.
 A working group was set up by a planetary geologist in Madrid who was collecting and researching extreme atmospheric events.
 The intention was to collect and analyse fallen ice to establish its composition.
 From the start of this research there have been many reports collated, including some from the UK, but the research has so far been inconclusive.

-As the safety regulator for UK civil aviation, the CAA requires UK aircraft operators to minimise the risk of icefalls by performing regular maintenance to prevent leaks and take prompt corrective action if a defect is found.
+As the safety regulator for UK civil aviation, the CAA requires UK aircraft operators to minimise the risk of ice falls by performing regular maintenance to prevent leaks and take prompt corrective action if a defect is found.

-These reports are entered onto the CAA's Mandatory Occurrence Reporting system, which is the UK's national database for aviation safety incident records.
+These reports are then entered onto the CAA's Mandatory Occurrence Reporting system, which is the UK's national database for aviation safety incident records.
 This database contains aviation occurrence information which can be studied and analysed to assess safety implications and trends, and where possible initiate measures to reduce risks and enhance flight safety.

 Although the UK CAA is not responsible for the oversight of foreign aircraft which arrive and depart from our airports daily, inspections of foreign registered aircraft are undertaken on behalf of the Department for Transport.
 Further information can be found at the following links;